Bioconductor/bioconductor.org/content/developers/package-end-of-life.md

    made to keep a package in the repository if the maintainer is actively attempting a fix.

-2. Active maintainer
+2. Inactive maintainer

    The maintainer listed in the DESCRIPTION file must be responsive to questions on the support site, package-related email from users and Bioconductor team members, package-related errors in the build system, and requests for bug fixes.

+Alternatively, a package maintainer may decide that they no longer wish to maintain their package.

 ## End of Life process

 **Step I**: Deprecation (1 release cycle)

+Packages to be deprecated
-Packages that fail to meet requirements outlined in the previous section will be marked with a deprecation warning.
-The message is emitted when the package is loaded, and is reported on the package 'landing page'.
+will be marked with a deprecation warning.
+The warning is emitted when the package is loaded, and is reported on the package 'landing page'.
 The message alerts users that the package currently fails the minimal build and check criteria, and that the package will likely be removed from Bioconductor in the next release.

-If at any time in this 6 month period the required criteria are met (e.g., the package returns to active maintenance, perhaps by a third party) the warning is removed.
+If at any time in this 6 month period the required criteria are met (e.g., the package returns to active maintenance, perhaps after 'adoption' by a third party) the warning is removed.

 **Step II**: Defunct (subsequent release cycles)